Code-Institute-Submissions/Milestone-9/README.md

 * This is a summary of the features i have put in place on my project but also the features i hope to add in the future.

+* All pages on the website follow the same principle with a fixed navbar, main image, a header and a footer with links to all of Damiens social media platforms.

 ### Navbar

-* All pages on the website follow the same principle with a fixed navbar, main image, a <h2>header and a footer with links to all of Damiens social media platforms.
+The navbar is featured on all pages and is used to navigate the site.

+* The navbar links are on the right side of the navbar.
+I have 6 links in total:-
+- Home
+- Tour
+- Music
+- Video
+- Gallery
+- Contact

 * Intuitive navigation fixed to the top of the the page that resizes for mobile devices with the hamburger icon.
 When pressed it expands to show the other navigable pages.
 On desktop i have used a hover function that will show the user which navpage they are highlighting and a class of active that will indentify to the user the current page they are on.